ICB-DCM/C-COMPASS/README.md

 - **Long Path Issues on Windows**: If your system encounters long path errors, you can activate them in your registry under 'HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem' by setting the value for **LongPathsEnabled* from 0 to 1.

 ### Contact
-For any questions, contact danniel.haas@helmholtz-munich.de
+For any questions, contact daniel.haas@helmholtz-munich.de

 ### Pre-Publication Information
-The software documenation to C-COMPASS is accessable under **/docs/build/html/index.html** and will be publically available by the official release of C-COMPASS.
+The software documentation to C-COMPASS is accessible under **/docs/build/html/index.html** and will be publicly available by the official release of C-COMPASS.